Puerto Rican sharp-shinned hawk

 The Puerto Rican sharp-shinned hawk (Accipiter striatus venator), falcón de sierra or gavilán pecho rufo in Spanish, is an endemic subspecies of the North American sharp-shinned hawk, occurring only in Puerto Rico.
-Discovered in 1912 and described as a distinct sub-species, it has been placed on the United States Fish and Wildlife Service list of endangered species because of its rapidly dwindling population in Puerto Rico.
+Discovered in 1912 and described as a distinct subspecies, it has been placed on the United States Fish and Wildlife Service list of endangered species because of its rapidly dwindling population in Puerto Rico.
 It can be found in the Toro Negro State Forest.

+Taxonomy

+Although currently considered a subspecies of sharp-shinned hawk, a genetic study in 2021 found that it was fully isolated from both Continental and other Caribbean Island (Cuba, Hispaniola) populations of it, and recommended raising its status to the rank of species as Accipiter venator.
+This has however yet to be adopted by any of the ornithological authorities.